florentpoujol/Daneel/readme.md

 - Events
 - Hotkeys (fire events at the push of any button)

-You can add the public project `Daneel` in CraftStudio and run the game to test some of these features for yourself.
+You can add the public project `Daneel` in CraftStudio and run the game to test some of these features for yourself and read some script examples.
 Note that the project is only visible in the `Community Projects` when my computer and my local server are up.
 Also, my IP changes frequently, so if you can't connect but find it in the `Community Projects`, you need to remove the project from your list then add it again.